sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-For linear and convex quadratic (non-linear) optimization problems, the KKT conditions pose both sufficient and necessary conditions for optimality.
-In other words, any solution that satisfies these conditions is guaranteed to be an optimal solution to the optimization problem.
+For linear and convex quadratic (non-linear) optimisation problems, the KKT conditions pose both sufficient and necessary conditions for optimality.
+In other words, any solution that satisfies these conditions is guaranteed to be an optimal solution to the optimisation problem.
 This system of equations is an example of a mixed complementarity problem (see box below).
 In the following paragraphs, we will examine how MCPs can help us solve market clearing problems from the perspective of market actors.

 ```{note}
 According to {cite}`Gabriel_Conejo_Fuller_Hobbs_Ruiz_2013` a Non Linear Complementarity problem is defined as : If we have a function $F$ the pure Non Linear complementarity problem $NCP(F)$ is to find a $x \in R^n$ such that for all $i$: